 - The Public School Health Center Support Program was created by AB 2560 (Ridley-Thomas) in 2006 and SB 564 (Ridley-Thomas) in 2008.
 These bills created a state office and grant program for SBHCs but have never been funded.
 We continue to seek funding for this program.

 - The School-Based Health Centers Reauthorization Act (H.R.
-2632), introduced by Representative Lois Capps (D-Santa Barbara), extends existing federal support to sustain the operations at the growing number of school based health centers (SBHCs) nationwide, many of which are here in California.
+2075), introduced by Representative John Sarbanes (D-Maryland), extends existing federal support to sustain the operations at the growing number of school based health centers (SBHCs) nationwide, many of which are here in California.
 With our national organization, the School-Based Health Alliance, we are urging California Representatives to show their support for SBHCs and sign-on as cosponsors.